msanoli2503-wq/DHCP-Juan-Manu/DOC.md

 -Thanks to the provision c1 requests an IP from the DHCP server through eth1 and It receives an address between **192.168.57.25** and **192.168.57.50**.

--If you want it you could check it with the  **ip** command oce more to see the results.
+-If you want it you could check it with the  **ip** command once more to see the results.

 ---